 While a hungry deer will eat almost anything, and there is no such thing as a plant that is 100-percent deer proof, there are definitely ones that deer will be less likely to eat than others.
-Let’s take a look at some of the plants and trees that they tend to avoid so that you can use them in the landscape design of your Ashburn, Aldie, or Leesburg, VA home—and in turn keep deer off of your property.
+Let’s take a look at some of the plants and trees that they tend to avoid so that you can use them in the landscape design of your Ashburn, Aldie, Leesburg, or other northern Virginia home—and in turn keep deer off of your property.

 Deer damage to plants is frustrating—and rightfully so.
 They can cause damage to your ornamentals that are costly to replace.
 Keep in mind that deer are always looking for a quick and easy bite so if you plant things they don’t like, they’ll be much more likely to move on to a different source.

-Here are some of the deer resistant plants and shrubs that we have found deer tend to avoid in our area.
+Here are some of the deer resistant plants and shrubs that deer tend to avoid.